YoshikiShibata/oak/README.md

 * **test** command compiles all test Java files of which file names end with "Test.java" and run all test methods.
 -v option shows both names of test class and test method.
+If tests will not be completed within one minute, then they will be aborted.

 * **version** command shows the version of the oak command.